Everyone wants to improve their online business. The question is, what to do first, second, third, and so on. Here it is.

 Keywords are the foundation of Internet Marketing, no matter what you read online.
 Accumulating keywords is deceptively easy.
 Everyone thinks they can do it after “Googling it“.
 Choose too many keywords or choose the wrong ones, and it will be obvious only afterwards, that this area is where everything went wrong but you didn’t realize it until the end.
 Therefore it is important to get professional help when addressing keywords.

-There is 1 simple way to find your keywords; and then there are dozens of other online keyword services & apps you can spend your money on.
+There is 1 simple way to get started to assemble your keywords; and then there are dozens of other online keyword services & apps you can spend your money on.
 Over the years I have found these services and apps create work and complexity.
 Rather than simplify our workflow, you have to learn how the service/app works, then maintain it, etc. We don’t need more work, nor complexity, nor cost.
 With enough experience you will find that you can accumulate keywords by simply looking in your Google Search Console > Queries.
 There they are, all the keywords you could want.
-Deceptively easy?
+Deceptively easy.
 The actual task of evaluating keywords occurs under Channels > Paid Ads below.

 - Web Pages